-- Image level backup – yes from the same console you can launch image level backup for backing up physical servers (not virtual), and you can create a recovery drive to make bare-metal restore of image backups even to different hardware.
+- Image level backup – yes from the same console you can launch image-level backup for backing up physical servers (not virtual), and you can create a recovery drive to make a bare-metal restore of image backups even to different hardware.

 - FTP backup – you can add remote credentials and configure an FTP based backup/download job.

 - New: Individual Files Restore – you can now restore individual files when restoring a VM.
 Previously only full restore was available.

 You can also use Iperius Online Storage where you can configure automatic cloud upload with Iperius Backup.
 There are several advantages which this integration offers:

 - Ransomware protection